ElmehdiElkabia/ElmehdiElkabia/README.md

 ### 👋 About Me

 Hello there!
 I'm a seasoned Full Stack Developer, passionate about crafting exceptional user interfaces and building robust backend solutions.
-My journey in technology has led me to specialize in Laravel, React.js, Node.js, Express, MongoDB, MySQL, Docker, JavaScript, Tailwind CSS, SCSS, Bootstrap 5, and Figma.
+My journey in technology has led me to specialize in  Laravel, React.js, Node.js, Express, MongoDB, MySQL, Docker, Html, JavaScript, Tailwind CSS, SCSS, Bootstrap 5 and Figma.

 ### 🚀 Expertise

-I excel at creating captivating user interfaces that guarantee unparalleled UI/UX experiences.
-From single-page applications to intricate web solutions, my expertise ensures the seamless realization of outstanding full-stack projects.

 With experience working at OCP Maroc in Benguerir, I have successfully developed three major projects: an inventory management system, an operations management system, and a Benguerir operations management system.